simpleidserver/SimpleIdServer/docs/documentation/uma20/protectresource.md

 ## Create API

-The third step consists to create a REST.API service.
+The last step consists to create a REST.API service.
 It contains one operation used to get a picture by its identifier.

 * Open a command prompt and navigate to the `src` subfolder of your project.